The Grass-Fed Milk Story

 Effects on Lipid Fraction

 Thanks to the higher starch and lower fibre content, TMR systems produce a different milk lipid profile.
 For one, there is a reduced overall fat content in milk, which at first may sound like a good thing, but there’s actually a catch.
-Furthermore, this results in an increased risk of subacute ruminal acidosis, a digestive disorder caused by a high starch diet, predisposing the animal to other diseases.
+This results in an increased risk of subacute ruminal acidosis, a digestive disorder caused by a high starch diet, predisposing the animal to other diseases.
 However, overall this does increase milk production as the food in TMR contains a lot more energy.

 On the other hand, pasture feeding produces significantly more health-promoting fatty acids.
 Specifically, more unsaturated fatty acids and lower saturated fatty acids.
 This also includes higher omega-3s and CLA (conjugated linoleic acid) that’s renowned for its health benefits!